jpsca/sqla-wrapper/README.md

-**WARNING**: [SQLalchemy v2.0](https://docs.sqlalchemy.org/en/14/glossary.html#term-2.0-style) will be a significant shift for a wide variety of important SQLAlchemy usage patterns in both the Core and ORM components.
+**NOTE**: [SQLalchemy v2.0](https://docs.sqlalchemy.org/en/14/glossary.html#term-2.0-style) [SQLalchemy v2.0](https://docs.sqlalchemy.org/en/14/glossary.html#term-2.0-style) will be a significant shift for a wide variety of important SQLAlchemy usage patterns in both the Core and ORM components.

-As a consequence, this library is going to change and version 5 (the next one) will not be backwards compatible and will require SQLAlchemy 1.4 or later.
+As a consequence, version 5 is no longer compatible with previous versions and requires SQLAlchemy 1.4 (the first one compatible with the new changes) or later

 ----